-Strengthening COVID Facilities: including providing existing health facilities with life-saving equipment like ventilators, oxygen machines, hospital beds, crash carts, etc. and setting up dedicated quarantine facilities for non-ICU COVID patients.
+Strengthening COVID Facilities: including providing existing health facilities with life-saving equipment like ventilators, oxygen machines, hospital beds, crash carts, etc, and fully outfitting and equipping a 30-bed ICU for COVID patients in Mumbai.

 Protecting Health Workers: including providing PPE, disinfectants, and other infection prevention supplies

 Preparing Communities: including providing face masks and COVID awareness, safety practices and vaccination education to communities

 Working together we can have more impact, saving more lives.